 Creating a System State Backup Set

-Log into the management portal, then go to the computer account for which you want to add the system state backup set.
+Log into the management portal and go to the Manage tab.
+Navigate to the computer account to which you want to add a System State backup set.

-Go to the Backup tab and click on the Add Backup Set button; this will open the Create Backup Set wizard.
+Go to the Backup tab and click on the button next to System State in the Backup Type section.

-The final page provides you with a summary of the backup set you have just configured.
-Click Create to finalize the backup set.
+Finally, hit Next to see a summary of the backup set you just configured or click on the Create Backup Set button to finalize the backup set creation.